 Our operations are dependent upon a relatively small group of individuals and, in particular, our executive officers and directors.
 We believe that our success depends on the continued service of our officers and directors, at least until we have completed our initial business combination.
 In addition, our executive officers and directors are not required to commit any specified amount of time to our affairs and, accordingly, will have conflicts of interest in allocating their time among various business activities, including identifying potential business combinations and monitoring the related due diligence.
-In particular, certain of our officers and directors serve as an officer and/or director of ARYA Sciences Acquisition Corp II, which is a blank check company sponsored by an affiliate of Perceptive Advisors.
+In particular, certain of our officers and directors serve as an officer and/or director of ARYA Sciences Acquisition Corp. and ARYA Sciences Acquisition Corp II, which are blank check companies sponsored by affiliates of Perceptive Advisors.
+ARYA Sciences Acquisition Corp. has entered into a business combination agreement to acquire Immatics.
+Upon completion of the transaction, Adam Stone is expected to serve on the supervisory board of the post-business combination company.
+It is currently expected that the business combination will be consummated in the second or third quarter of 2020.
 We do not have an employment agreement with, or key-man insurance on the life of, any of our directors or executive officers.
-The unexpected loss of the services of one or more of our directors or executive officers could have a detrimental effect on combination, it is likely that some or all of the management of the target business will remain in place.
-While we intend to closely scrutinize any individuals we engage after our initial business combination, we cannot assure you that our assessment of these individuals will prove to be correct.
-These individuals may be unfamiliar with the requirements of operating a company regulated by the SEC, which could cause us to have to expend time and resources helping them become familiar with such requirements.
+The unexpected loss of the services of one or more of our directors or executive officers could have a detrimental effect on us.